nicole1719/RebuyApp/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Technical Decisions

+**Mock Data** <br>
+I worked with mock data to simulate a backend functionality, because no API was provided.
+This allowed faster implementation which meets the MVP requirements.

+**Responsive Design** <br>
+To implement responsive design, I used Bootstrap's grid system and classes.
+Furthermore, I used ARIA attributes for improved accessibility.

+**Local Storage** <br>
+To keep the data even after refreshing the page, I used local storage.
+I also used local storage to keep track of the offers a user has already voted on to prevent multiple upvoting/downvoting on one offer.

+**Offer Service** <br>
+My offer service provides the logic needed to get, save data and change the votes.
+I used a ```BehaviorSubject``` to manage the offers reactively.
+All subscribed components automatically receive updates when the data changes.
+API calls can be easily integrated into the service.
+Once this happens, ```BehaviorSubject``` will also prevent redundant API calls.

+**Redirect to Existent Page** <br>
+One of the requirements was to enable the user to purchase an offer from the existent platform.
+For this, I simply redirect the user to the existent page using the ID of the offer.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.